mrunalzambre21/InternConnect/README.md

 InternConnect – Internship & Job Opportunity Portal

-InternConnect is a MERN stack web application created for college use to simplify sharing internship and job opportunities.
+<h2>InternConnect is a MERN stack web application created for college use to simplify sharing internship and job opportunities.
 In our college, faculty sent multiple emails for every placement update, which caused confusion.
-This platform provides one place where all opportunities are posted and viewed.
+This platform provides one place where all opportunities are posted and viewed.</h2>
 ----------------------------------------------------------------------------------------------------
 Purpose:
 -> Reduce repeated placement emails